Psychiatrist Jobs Australia

 Burnout and Caseload Pressure

-Psychiatry is inherently demanding work.
-Clinicians working in overstretched public mental health services often carry caseloads that compromise their ability to deliver the standard of care they aspire to.
-Over time, this can lead to emotional exhaustion and professional dissatisfaction.
-Moving to a role with more manageable caseloads, better clinical support, or a different practice setting can be an important step in sustaining a long and fulfilling career.
+Psychiatry is demanding work.
+Clinicians in overstretched public services carry caseloads that make it hard to deliver the standard of care they trained for.
+Over time that erodes both the work and the person doing it.
+A role with a manageable caseload and better clinical support can be the difference between burning out at 50 and sustaining a long career.

 Public vs Private Balance